mariobx/Music-Upsacler-and-Visualizer/README.md

-# Music Upscaling & Visualization Pipeline
+# Music Upscaling & Visualization

-This project is an automated pipeline that downloads audio from YouTube, upscales it using advanced AI models (Demucs, DeepFilterNet, AudioSR), and generates side-by-side comparison visualizations using a custom build of Musializer.
+This project is an automated pipeline that downloads audio from YouTube, upscales it using Demucs, DeepFilterNet, and AudioSR.
+It generates side-by-side comparison visualizations using a custom build of Musializer.

 ## Prerequisites